Wanna Rawk with Us?

 - One all-black outfit.
 (For the May concert.)

-Fees: You must be a member of the Jolly Roger Ukulele website to get the sheet music.
+You must be a member of Jolly Roger Ukulele to get the sheet music.
 If finances are a problem, we have a scholarship program.
 Just ask.

-Advice: If you’re new to music, ukulele, or reading tablature, it will be wise to take our introduction to ukulele Foundations program available on the Jolly Roger Ukulele website.
+If you’re new to music, ukulele, or reading tablature, it will be wise to take our Ukulele Foundations program available at Jolly Roger Ukulele.
 If you are an experienced player, you should also go through our Foundations program as it’s likely you haven’t played in this style in the past.
 Experienced players should also plan to be a soloist, a leader, a teacher, and an inspiration to the rest of us.

 - Attend regularly scheduled rehearsals.
 We know you’ll miss some — you have a life, right? — but please be communicative about when you’ll be gone so we don’t send out an Amber alert.
 If you miss too much, we may ask you to be a stage hand for our concerts.